Romanized Bengali — Online Sounds

 Teaching Truth in Bengali through English

 The purpose of this file is for you to learn the principles of the Bengali alphabet and its pronunciation.
-Instead of you learning the Bengali script, the Bengali letters are replaced with Roman characters.
+Instead of you first learning the Bengali script and then starting on the language, the Bengali letters are replaced with Roman characters.
 This allows you to speak clearly from the very beginning.
 (1 Corinthians 14:8).

 LIST OF CONTENTS